 Bio

-Born and bred in Louisiana, I emigrated to the Midwest at the turn of the century and have now lived in Michigan for over twenty years.
-After a couple of decades in which I creatively devoted myself to fiction writing, I’ve been drawing regularly for over seven years and painting now for over five.
+Born and bred in Louisiana, I emigrated to the Midwest shortly before the millennium and have now lived in Michigan for over twenty years.
+After a couple of decades in which I creatively devoted myself to fiction, I’ve been drawing regularly for almost ten years and painting now for over seven.

 Work